What are the mental health effects of COVID-19 on families?

 Post-pandemic CD Training

-Post pandemic and funding dependent, Dr. Hall hopes to expand more school and countywide family engagement and CD training opportunities.
+Dr. Hall hopes to expand more school and countywide family engagement and CD training opportunities, which are post-pandemic and funding-dependent.